Tuvqlu/Your-own-Hive/README.md

 This Plugin has all the essentials with HiveMC!

-Add this plugin then check Config.yml and set to your preferences!
+Add this plugin then check all ymls and set to your preferences!

 **Currently Implemented:**